SirNeirda/godot_procedural_infinite_world/README.md

 Mobs are cleaned-up when they get too far.
 Doing any sort of action will consume stamina, shown in the upper right bar.
 Once you're out of stamina, you can only walk.

+Full Godot C# project for procedural infinite terrain generation, with random items or obstacles spreading throughout the map, with physics enabled.
+Mesh generation logic based on Sebastian Lague's Procedural Landmass Generation, optimized and customized to work in Godot 4.4 and lower.
+Works on PC and Android.
+Other platforms still untested, but probably work as well.

 ## Key Features
 - Terrain generation, by default using Godot's Simplex Perlin Noise, but fully extensible and allowing any type of blend or crazy stuff.
 - Terrain LOD.
 Adjustable draw distance.